List of 8 Best Hiking Emergency Beacon and Buying Guide

 Garmin inReach Mini GPS Satellite Personal Locator Beacon

-This Garmin Mini Beacon is a pocket-friendly device that you can take along for your hiking adventures to stay in touch with your companions and for safety purposes.
-You send and receive messages and also share your location with those you are hiking with.
+This Garmin Mini Beacon is a pocket-friendly device you can take along for your hiking adventures to stay in touch with your companions and for safety.
+You send and receive messages and share your location with those you are hiking with.

-In case of an emergency scenario, the Mini feature helps you send an SOS to the GEOS resource centre.
+In an emergency, the Mini feature helps you send an SOS to the GEOS resource centre.
 The GEOS centre will help you reach the necessary emergency centre.
 The good thing about this beacon is that you can readily receive delivery information and updates about the rescue team.

 This beacon also features a digital compass, trip planning, and weather forecast services.
-For even greater compatibility and convenience options, you can connect it to your smartphone via your Bluetooth and earth map.
+You can connect it to your smartphone via Bluetooth and Earth Map for even greater compatibility and convenience.

 Highlighted Features: